Yinglai921/hello-rust/README.md

 ### Struct
-struct is like tuple but it's a group of multiple items of mixed data types elements are named
+struct is like tuple but it's a group of multiple items of mixed data types elements are named associated function:
+    function associated with a struct data type does not have a &self parameter